Influence maximization by rumor spreading on correlated networks through community identification: Introduction

-Although these works provided important results on the influence maximization problem, none of them addressed the impact of the assortativity on the propagation dynamics.
-Moreover, these methods are computationally expensive and consider a relatively low number of initial spreaders, i.e., up to $\eta = 50$ spreaders.
-Moreover, classical rumor models are not addressed by these studies, although the models by Daley and Kendall~\cite{DALEY1964} and Maki and Thompson~\cite{Maki1973} are often used to study information dynamics in networks~\cite{Zanette2001a, moreno2004dynamics, Nekovee2007, Borge-Holthoefer2012}.
-Thus, in the present work, we provide an analysis of the impact of degree-degree correlation on the influence maximization problem, where the information spreading is modeled by the Maki-Thompson algorithm.
-A simple approach to maximize the information diffusion considering the community structure of the network is introduced.
-We perform exhaustive simulations in eight real and six artificial complex networks and verify that assortativity plays a significant role on the influence maximization problem.
+Although these works provided essential results on the influence maximization problem, none of them addressed the impact of the assortativity on the propagation dynamics.
+These methods are computationally expensive and consider a relatively low number of initial spreaders, i.e., up to $\eta = 50$ spreaders.
+Moreover, classical rumor models are not addressed by these studies, although the model by Maki and Thompson~\cite{Maki1973} is often used to study information dynamics in networks~\cite{Pastor-Satorras2015,Vega-Oliveros2019a, Zanette2001a,moreno2004dynamics, Borge-Holthoefer2012}.
+Thus, in the present work, we provide an analysis of the impact of degree-degree correlation on the influence maximization problem, where the Maki-Thompson algorithm models the information spreading.
+A simple approach to maximize information diffusion considering the community structure of the network is introduced.
+We perform exhaustive simulations in eight real and ten artificial complex networks and verify that assortativity plays a significant role in the influence maximization problem.
 For instance, increasing the number of initial spreaders may not increase the size of the outbreak.
-Moreover, the selection of influential spreaders through communities is statistically similar to the greedy optimization algorithm.
+Moreover, the selection of influential spreaders through communities is statistically similar to the greedy algorithm.
 However, our method requires much lower computational cost and, therefore, is more suitable in practice.